ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 ## Select

-The Table view does not only display your data.
+The Table View does not only display your data.
 It also allows you to interact with it:

 {% hint style="info" %}
 Forest Admin provides basic CRUD actions out of the box.
-Check out how you can [duplicate and delete from the Table view](../../collections/actions/#native-actions), but also [create](../../collections/actions/create-a-record.md) and [update](../../collections/actions/edit-a-record.md) from dedicated views.
+Check out how you can [duplicate and delete from the Table View](../../collections/actions/#native-actions), but also [create](../../collections/actions/create-a-record.md) and [update](../../collections/actions/edit-a-record.md) from dedicated views.
 {% endhint %}

 #### Select all records vs Select current page only

-On all table views, you'll notice a down caret (▾) next to the top-left header checkbox.
+On all Table Views, you'll notice a down caret (▾) next to the top-left header checkbox.
 Clicking on it lets you choose between selecting all records of the collection or selection only records from the current page:

 ![](<../../.gitbook/assets/2020-03-05_17.47.07 copie.png>)